What would you like to know more about?

 • Add options: Some questions allow the respondent to choose from options.
 For radio buttons and drop-down lists, click Add value to add the necessary options.
 See Form Fields for more information.

 • If another questions should only display when individuals select a certain option, you can add conditional logic.
-Click the "chain link" button beside the relevant option and select the question that depends on this answer.
+Click the blue interlocking chains with a + sign button beside the relevant option and select the question that depends on this answer.
 For example, you may have the question, "Do you want a t-shirt?".
 If the respondent answers "Yes", then you'll want the follow-up question "What size t-shirt do you wear?" to display.
 So, beside the "Yes" option, click the button and select the "What size..." question.
 If the respondent answers "No", the follow-up question does NOT display.
 See Conditional Logic for more information.

 3. Repeat these steps as needed to add all your questions on the form.